Lokicoule/commitizard/README.md

   - `label` is the text that will be displayed in the interactive prompt to describe the type of the commit.
   - `patterns` is an array of regular expressions or strings that will be used to match against the commit message when generating a commit.
 If a match is found, the commit type will be automatically set to the corresponding value.

 The configuration file can be edited to add, remove, or modify the available options for commit types and scopes.
-This allows you to fully customize the prompts and messages generated by Commit Craft to match your team's specific needs.
+This allows you to fully customize the prompts and messages generated by **CMW** to match your team's specific needs.

 ## Example